 Now I believed this, as did my husband.
 It did not make me drink wine, I’m a teetotaler but when my husband got here, he thought it would be nice to have wine with dinner so we do, most nights.
 “It’s good for your heart, P!”

 We’re old so we use these small glasses.
 They hold 5 oz of wine and I may not even fill them but we do drink wine and have believed it to be beneficial for what?
 20 or 30 years?
-But then news about the scientist who faked the data that concluded wine was good for you breaks.
+But then news about the s for you breaks.
 We’re sitting there at dinner and I told my husband, “Wine isn’t good for you after all.
 They faked the science,” I explained.

 Two weeks later, we’re eating dinner with our small glasses of wine and I realized it’s just too much trouble to deprogram my mind around this.
 I will continue to believe a glass of wine is good for you, probably because it’s the path of least resistance and I am not the first to do such a thing.